(Updated August 2023)

 - Electronic communications such as derogatory email, text messaging, websites, and postings on social media.

 Any conduct alleged to constitute harassment under this Policy shall be evaluated from the perspective of a reasonable person, considering all of the circumstances, including the frequency, nature, severity, intensity, location, context, and duration of the conduct in question as well as the effect of the conduct on the individual or individuals at whom the conduct was directed.
 Prohibited harassment will be distinguished from behavior which, even though unwelcome, is appropriate to the carrying out of certain instructional, advisory or supervisory responsibilities.
-In determining whether speech constitutes harassment prohibited by this Policy, the academic freedom of the faculty engaged in pedagogy will be taken into account.

-Anti-Harassment Policies and Freedom of Speech/Expression
+Anti-Harassment Policies & Freedom of Speech and/or Expression

 Union College is also committed to the free and vigorous discussion of ideas and issues, which the College believes will be protected by this Policy.
 Union College is committed to protecting the academic freedom and freedom of expression of all members of the College community.
 This Policy shall be applied in a manner that protects the academic freedom and freedom of expression of all parties to a complaint.
 Academic freedom and freedom of expression include, but are not limited to, the expression of ideas, however controversial, in the classroom, residence hall, and, in keeping with different responsibilities, in workplaces elsewhere in the College community.